Dial-WTF/Dial-Telegram-Mini/DECENTRALIZED_AI.md

 ## Overview

 This system allows users to:
-- Download AI models from HuggingFace via BitTorrent-style P2P distribution
 - Serve models locally for inference
-- Chat with AI models directly in Telegram
+- Chat with AI models directly in Telegram (DMs and groups)
-- Share bandwidth with other users (automatic seeding)
+- Participate in a decentralized serving swarm (Petals-style): peers register and route requests by short codes
+- Optional: download/share model files via BitTorrent-style P2P (disabled by default)

 ## Architecture